History, tourist information, and nearby accommodation

-On the top of the motte are remains of a tower and fragments of masonry walls.
+On the top of the motte are remains of the D-shaped tower and fragments of masonry walls.
 You can also see the foundation walls of a shell keep.

 Access is easy; the castle rises immediately above the town parking area, just off the A40.
 The parking area and castle are well signposted.
 You can view the castle ruins from the parking area, but in order to actually explore the ruins you have to go through the gate to the neighbouring playground and climb a set of rather steep stairs to the top of the motte.